Merlin-dev/Merlin_v1/README.md

  * Visual Studio 2017
  * .NET Framework 3.5
  * Windows 7, 8, 8.1 or 10
- * Injector?
-There one provided in this github.
  * DLLs from Albion Online (we do not provide them)

 ### Runtime Requirements (GUI)